Capricorn: Mastery, Integrity, and Purpose

 If you have strong Capricorn or 10th house energy, here are some reflections to consider.

-• Do I respect the limits of time and my own energy?
+Do I respect the limits of my time and my energy?

-• Where have I given away my authority— or misused it?
+Where have I given away my power, or misused it?

-This is the wise elder, the steady presence, the one who understands that true mastery is not about control, but about devotion.
+Seen in this way, we can understand more clearly why Capricorn is associated with the wise elder, the steady presence, the one who understands that true mastery is not about control, but about devotion over time.
 It is the capacity to hold complexity, to take responsibility for what has been created, and to act with integrity even when no one is watching.

-In this expression, Capricorn becomes the architect of something meaningful and enduring, not driven by ego, but by a commitment to what is real, what is needed, and what will last.
+In this expression, Capricorn becomes the architect of something meaningful and enduring.
+It’s quiet, not needing recognition or reward.
+It’s not driven by ego, but by a commitment to what is real, what is needed, and what will last.

 Where Is Capricorn in Your Chart?